Publisher of Non-Fiction Books

 On September 20, 2017, Pakistan's prime minister Shahid Khaqan Abbasi, visiting New York for the 72nd U.N.
 General Assembly meeting, was invited to speak at the Council of Foreign Relations and discuss Pakistan's relationship with the U.S. after Trump's new Afghanistan policy.
 What he said to a question was quite surprising, because until now no previous prime minister of Pakistan had objected to India's presence in Afghanistan with such force and clarity.

-On September 26, 2017 U.S. Secretary of Defense James Mattis travelled to India to seek India's help in the region and beyond.
+On September 26, 2017 U.S. Secretary of Defense James Mattis travelled to India to seek India's help in Afghanistan and beyond.
 During a press conference with Mattis and in response to Trump's Afghanistan policy in particular, India's Defense Minister, without any hesitation said that India will not have any "boots on the ground" in Afghanistan.
+It seemed that India got Pakistan's message that Pakistan will not tolerate Indian armed forces on its western border in Afghanistan.
 See video clips below:

 To view the full speech of President Trump and the supporting view of Secretary of State Rex Tillerson on Pakistan, please see the video's below: